 3. Combine reading with learning to tell the time

 Learning to tell the time can be tricky for some children, and they will benefit from a handy reminder or two.
-Combining reading with practising telling the time is a great way to make the most of your child's attention.
+Make their book storage solution do double duty by teaching them to tell the time, too.

 We like the very cute Tidy Books Tidy Box (opens in new tab) from John Lewis, which comes with a play clock on the side.

-If you want your child to learn to access their books without your help, choose a storage unit that is low so that they can reach the books they want (and hopefully put them back, too).
+If you want your child to access their books without your help, choose a storage unit that is low enough for them to reach.
+This means they can get their books (and hopefully put them back) by themselves, encouraging marathon reading sessions.

 We like the convenient and simply designed Flisat book display (opens in new tab) from Ikea.